 Raising your deductible will save some money on your insurance costs, however, the amount of money you save may not be what you think.
-Your insurance deductible will directly affect how much you get paid in a claim but can save you hundreds and thousands of dollars in insurance costs if you increase your deductible using the right strategy.
+Your insurance deductible will directly affect how much you get paid in a claim, but you can save thousands of dollars if you increase your deductible using the right strategy.

-Here is everything you need to know to figure out if choosing a higher deductible will save you money and how much you can expect to save.
+Here is everything you need to know to figure out if choosing a higher deductible will save you money.

 Where to Find Your Deductible Information

 To start with the basics about insurance deductibles, you first need to know how much your deductible is currently.
 You will be able to find this information on the declaration page of your insurance policy.
 Sometimes, different coverages have different deductibles.
 Your earthquake coverage may be different from your water damage or flood insurance, for instance.

 Don't forget to explore the opportunities to save money from the different deductibles on endorsements or other areas of your policy as well.